DlangGraphicsWG/documents/png-read-write.md

 - rgb, rgb_16 for palette images without transparency and rgb images
 - rgba, rgba_16 for palette images with transparency and rgba images

-Any of these might get "^<g>" where <g> is non standard gamma read from the gamma chunk and "R{x,y,Y}G{x,y,Y}B{x,y,Y}" if there is a cHRM chunk.
-I have no idea what, if anything, should the reader do with sRGB and iCCP chunks if they are present.
+Any of these might get "^<g>" where <g> is non standard gamma read from the gamma chunk and "R{x,y}G{x,y}B{x,y}" and "@{x,y}" if there is a cHRM chunk.
+In case the numbers descibe some standard color space they will be replaced with its name.
+If there is sRGB chunk, sRGB colorspace is assumed and gAMA and cHRM chunks are ignored. if iCCP chunk is present it is ignored and just stored in a list of chunks.

 The reader should support interlaced images but should not be complicated with a streaming API (where png file is received in parts and read in multiple passes).
 It also should not be complicated with File API, but assume the png file can always be completely loaded in memory before parsing.